 Housing and Transportation

-Please refer to the Potential Hazards section of the PTRS DPT Student Handbook - Potential Hazards.
+Please refer to the Potential Hazards section of the PTRS DPT Student Handbook.

-The student is expected to be prompt and to work the assigned regular working hours of the facility and the CI (this does not include CI vacation days).
-Clinical sites are open from Sunday to Saturday and frequently have clinical hours that extend into the evening.
+The student is expected to be prompt and to work the assigned regular working hours of the CI (this does not include CI vacation days).
 On occasion, the student may need to stay beyond typical hours to complete patient care and/or documentation.
 Holidays will be determined by the schedule of the clinical facility and not by the University’s schedule.
 The student must abide by the policies and procedures of the hospital/department concerning breaks during working hours.

-Absences other than illness, injury or family emergency are rarely acceptable and the student should not make plans or accept invitations that would take them out of clinic.
-In the event the student misses a clinic day secondary to the clinic closing or the clinic’s inability to provide CI coverage, the student is required to make-up the missed time.
+In the event the student misses a clinic day secondary to the clinic closing or the clinic’s inability to provide CI coverage, the student may be required to make-up the missed time.
 If the facility cannot accommodate missed time, the student may be required to complete missed time at another facility or complete an alternative assignment at the discretion of the DCE to ensure the student’s mastery of the content objectives.

 Request for Time Off

 Students are not permitted to request schedule changes or days off from their CI/CCCE, even if they intend to make up the time, without prior written approval of the DCE.
 To request a clinic schedule change or to accommodate a known event, the student must provide a written request with supporting documentation (when appropriate) to the DCE.
-[Appendix F].
 Based on the merits of the request, the DCE may grant the student a change in clinic schedule, if the clinic is able to accommodate the altered schedule.
-It is expected that all missed clinic time will be made up and, the DCE in coordination with the CI/CCCE, will formulate a plan to that effect.
+It is expected that all missed clinic time will be made up and, the DCE in coordination with the CI/CCCE and student, will formulate a plan to that effect.
 In the event that a student does not request prior approval from the DCE, the absence or shift in clinical schedule will be consider an unexcused absence.

 In the event of severely inclement weather (e.g. blizzard, hurricane, tornado) or other states of emergency, the student should ensure their personal safety first.
 The student is not part of the employed facility and is not expected to respond in these types of events.
 If an absence occurs due to inclement weather, the student must 1) call the facility to inform the CI/CCE of their absence, 2) immediately following the phone call, the student must send an email to the CI/CCCE, referencing the prior phone call regarding their absence, and email@example.com must be copied on that email.
 Failure to follow this policy will result in an unexcused absence.